 Emerald Charter Schools was incorporated in January 2014 as a Tennessee nonprofit corporation and began operations to open Emerald Academy (the Academy) for the 2015-2016 school year.
 Pursuant to Section 6(b)(1)(A) of the Tennessee Public Charter School Act of 2002, Emerald Charter Schools has been approved to operate the Academy as a public charter school.
 Public charter schools are part of the state's public education program, offering an alternative means within the public school system for accomplishing necessary outcomes of education.
 Emerald Charter Schools entered into a Charter School Agreement with Knox County Schools in June 2014, to operate the Academy as a charter school in Knoxville, Tennessee.
-The Academy began classes in July 2015 with a kindergarten class and first grade class with plans to add additional grades each year culminating in full enrollment of grades kindergarten through eighth by the 2019-2020 school year.
+The Academy began classes in July 2015 with a kindergarten class and first grade class with additional grades added each year.
+This resulted in full enrollment of grades kindergarten through eighth by the 2019-2020 school year.